uber/react-vis/docs/markdown/radar-chart.md

 };
 ```

 In such a case, there would be ONE polygon rendered for four variables (nice/explosions/wow/sickMoves), because those values are listed in the domains prop.
+The radar chart accepts children if you wish to provide additional components, such as CircularGridLines.

 ## API Reference